lsst-ts/observatory-ops-docs/Observatory-Control-System/EAS/DIMM/ops.rst

 At dawn, the telescope will park itself, and the dome will close.
 This cycle repeats the following evening, unless :ref:`manually shutdown <Dimm-Shutdown>`, when the sun sets.

-The *ameba* program is continously checking that the environment conditions are stable and clear, based on the data delivered by *tt-meteo*.
+The *ameba* program is continuously checking that the environment conditions are stable and clear, based on the data delivered by *tt-meteo*.
 In case of adverse weather, *ameba* will close the dome until conditions clear.

 Currently, there is no incoming Cerro Pachón weather information feeding the *tt-meteo* program.